TRAINING / CERTIFICATION

 To earn the Advanced Qualification, you must hold a Basic Qualification or Basic with Honours Qualification Amateur Radio Operators Certificate and obtain a score of 70% or more on a 50 question multiple choice exam covering electrical theory primarily related to the additional privileges granted to holders of the Advanced Qualification.
 Holders of an Amateur Radio Operators Certificate with Advances Qualifications has pretty much full capabilities bestowed on Amateur Radio operators through the governing legislation and regulation.
 This means holders can do things like:

-use of all Amateur Radio frequencies
+Use of all Amateur Radio frequencies

-transmit using up to 1,000 watts of power
+Transmit using up to 1000 watts of power

-can build and set up equipment, sponsor a repeater
+Can build and set up equipment, sponsor a repeater

-use remote stations (like VE6LRN)
+Use remote stations (like VE6LRN)

 Morse Code Qualification